 The terms of reference of the Audit Committee include:

-- reviewing the adequacy of the Company’s whistleblowing arrangements
+- reviewing the adequacy of the Company’s whistleblowing arrangements;

-- reviewing the Company’s systems and controls for the prevention of bribery
+- reviewing the Company’s systems and controls for the prevention of bribery and fraud; and

 - receiving reports on non-compliance.

 The Group’s policies are provided to staff upon joining the business and training is provided at the induction course to ensure that all employees within the business are aware of the importance of following Company procedures.
 Each employee is required to sign an agreement to confirm that they will comply with the policies.